User name:

 On 10th June 2016:

-Situated right off the beaten track in the desert hinterland hybrid that has an N1 postcode, yet is in Hackney, is The Stags Head, established in 1856 but rebuilt by Truman, Hanbury & Buxton's golden boy A. E. Sewell in the 1930s.
+Situated right off the beaten track in the desert hinterland hybrid that has an N1 postcode, yet is in Hackney, is The Stags Head, established in 1856 but rebuilt by Truman, Hanbury & Buxton's golden boy A. E. Sewell in 1936.
 The pub's website states that it has proudly restored its details such as wonderful Truman's wood panelling, integrated Truman's mirrors and Truman's illuminated bar back parapet, yet has ruined the exterior biscuit glaze tiles by entombing them in burgundy paint.
 The pub also boasts the reinstatement of two working fireplaces which have wonderful ceramic stag motifs above the surrounds, and the vinyl floor, which dates back to the 1930s - ahem...no it doesn't.
 If it dates from the 1930s then it's linoleum.

 There's a small central bar and off to the left is a small live music and dance room.
 The main bar features an upright piano and conventional furniture.
 Playing on the night of our visit, was some subdued acoustic folk music which didn't intrude.
 However, if the Marshall stacks and DJs featured on the website were in evidence, we'd probably have passed on by.
 Aside from the audience in the music zone, the pub was decidedly quiet.